gbv/dso/dso.md

 [Loan]: #loan

-A loan is a [DocumentService] event that involes the temporary transfer of usage rights of a document from a service provider (e.g. a library) to a service consumer (e.g. a library patron).
+A loan is a [DocumentService] event that involves the temporary transfer of usage rights of a document from a service provider (e.g. a library) to a service consumer (e.g. a library patron).